 To improve water quality X X X This Policy is not over and above the Core Strategy.
-N/A To provide for sustainable sources of water supply X x X This Policy is not over and above the Core Strategy.
+N/A To provide for sustainable sources of water supply X X X This Policy is not over and above the Core Strategy.
 N/A To avoid, reduce and manage flood risk + + + This Policy is not over and above the Core Strategy.
 N/A To conserve soil resources and quality + + + This Policy is not over and above the Core Strategy.
 N/A To minimise the production of waste + + + This Policy is not over and above the Core Strategy.
 N/A To improve health of the population + + + This Policy is not over and above the Core Strategy.
 N/A To reduce crime and nuisance X X X This Policy is not over and above the Core Strategy.
 N/A To conserve natural and manmade resources + ++ ++ This Policy is not over and above the Core Strategy.
-N/A Overall commentary and any cumulative effects detrimental - pact caused from ore Strategy.
-This policy will also help potential development.
-This policy he = =
+N/A Overall commentary and any cumulative effects detrimental Overall this policy is not over and above the Core Strategy.
+This policy will also help mitigate against detrimental environmental impact caused from potential development.
+This policy helps to safeguard the local biodiversity and the rural environment.